About the Project

 The National Center for Public Policy and Higher Education’s biennial state-by-state report card, Measuring Up, shows that, between 2000 and 2008, many states improved their performance on key measures of college preparation, participation, and completion.
 While shedding light on performance in key areas relative to other states, the report cards do not reveal the policies and practices that contribute to a state’s performance or the reasons that some states improved their performance while other states declined.
 Understanding these issues is a critical step toward identifying how to improve higher education performance within a particular state and subsequently realize the level of degree production required to compete in a global economy.
 This project improves our understanding of how states can improve degree attainment in the context of fiscal, demographic, and other challenges.

-This project draws on data collected from case studies of five states: Georgia, Illinois, Maryland, Texas, and Washington.
+This project draws on data collected from case studies of several states: Georgia, Illinois, Maryland, Texas, and Washington.
 We used a number of data sources to construct the case studies.
 For each state, existing data sets, media reports, and government and other documents were first used to produce a “briefing book” that described trends in the state’s higher education performance, as well as the state’s demographic, economic, and political context.
 The briefing book also presented a preliminary report of the public policies that operate within the state.
 The briefing books were then used to generate state-specific hypotheses about the relationship between public policy and higher education performance in the state.

 We then used state-specific protocols to collect data explaining the relationships between formal and informal policies and state performance.
 The research team spent three to five days in each state conducting individual and group interviews with institutional and state leaders who were expected to be knowledgeable about particular dimensions of higher education performance and relevant policies and practices.
 In each state we spoke with elected officials and staff in the executive and legislative branches of government, staff and leaders of administrative agencies and governing boards, K-12 and higher education leaders, business and civic leaders, and leaders of associations representing other relevant constituencies (e.g., private college associations).
 Many of these informants provided us with additional relevant supporting documents.
 A case study report drawing on the multiple sources of data was produced for each state.
-Cross-state analyses identify themes that cut across the five states.
+Cross-state analyses identify themes that cut across all of the states.